connext/xapp-starter/README.md

 ### Integration Tests

 This uses forge's `--forked` mode.
-Make sure you have `GOERLI_RPC_URL` defined in your `.env` file as all the integration tests currently fork Goerli.
+Make sure you have `GOERLI_RPC_URL` defined in your `.env` file as these tests currently fork Goerli.
 ```bash
 make test-forked-simple-bridge
 make test-forked-source-greeter